 Skip to main content

-Experience tundra safaris, see musk oxen, snow hares and reindeer, and take a look around point 660 – the protected ice sheet – because Kangerlussuaq is the only place in Greenland where you can walk directly to the ice.
+Experience tundra safaris; see musk oxen, snow hares and reindeer, and take a look around point 660 – the protected ice sheet – because Kangerlussuaq is the only place in Greenland where you can walk directly to the ice.

-The journey includes:
+The price includes:

-• Flight from Nuuk to Kangerlussuaq (Return)
+• Flight from Nuuk to Kangerlussuaq (v/r)

 • All taxes and fees